Getting started with Yeoman

 To create a basic web app with a dependency on a jQuery plug-in:

-# Scaffold a new application. yo webapp # Search Bower's registry for the plug-in we want. bower search jquery-pjax # Install it and save it to bower.json bower install jquery-pjax --save # If you're using RequireJS... grunt bower > Injects your Bower dependencies into your RequireJS configuration. # If you're not using RequireJS... grunt bower-install > Injects your dependencies into your index.html file.
+# Scaffold a new application. yo webapp # Search Bower's registry for the plug-in we want. bower search jquery-pjax # Install it and save it to bower.json bower install jquery-pjax --save # If you're using RequireJS... # (be aware that currently the webapp generator does not include RequireJS and the following command only applies to generators that do) grunt bower > Injects your Bower dependencies into your RequireJS configuration. # If you're not using RequireJS... grunt bower-install > Injects your dependencies into your index.html file.

 It’s as simple as that.

-# Preview an app you have generated (with Livereload). grunt server # Run the unit tests for an app. grunt test # Build an optimized, production-ready version of your app. grunt
+# Preview an app you have generated (with Livereload). grunt serve # Run the unit tests for an app. grunt test # Build an optimized, production-ready version of your app. grunt

 These commands can be used together with the yo binary for a seamless development workflow: